aghilazghi/Reactivities/README.md

-Reactivities
-is full stack project developed using .NET 7 and React 18.
-It follows the clean architecture pattern to maintain separation of concerns and improve code quality.
+Reactivities App: It is a full stack project developed using .NET 7 and React 18.

-Motivation:
-I developed Reactivities project while taking an online course to resharpen my full stack development skills.
+Motivation: I developed Reactivities project while taking an online course to resharpen my full stack development skills.
 The course focused on building a scalable and maintainable web application using modern technologies and best practices.

-Tech Stack:
-.NET 7, React 18, Typescript, Axios, and Semantic-ui
+Tech Stack: .NET 7, React 18, Typescript, Axios, and Semantic-ui

-Architecture:
-Reactivities project follows the clean architecture pattern which emphasizes separation of concerns and testability.
+Architecture: Reactivities app follows the clean architecture pattern which emphasizes separation of concerns, testability, code quality, and maintenance.
 The app consists of API, Application, Persistence, and Domain projects.